sarapohland/parce-nav/README.md

 ### 6a.
 Download the model file

 To replicate the results presented in the paper, download the husky file from the `dynamics` folder available [here](https://drive.google.com/drive/folders/1_oob1W8P_NH8YmVQNqvRDHeDdVz_FVWv?usp=share_link).
-Create a folder called `dynamics` in the  main directory (`parce`) and place the dataset file you downloaded into this folder.
+Create a folder called `dynamics` in the  main directory (`parce-nav`) and place the dataset file you downloaded into this folder.
 If you simply want to use the default Husky dynamics model, you can skip to step 7.
 If you want to train a new dynamics model, proceed through the rest of the substeps in this section.

 ### 6b.
 Define the controller parameters